hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 particles = Particles(position_dev, velocity_dev, force_dev)
 ```

-We initialize the position and velocity on the host and copy them to the device device.
+We initialize the position and velocity on the host and copy them to the device.
 The force array does not need initial values, as it will be computed later based on the atom positions.
 This array is simply allocated on the device.